ryanjjung/satisfactor-py/README.md

 ```

+##### base.NonProcessingBuilding

+This is a `Building` that you can construct in the world, but which does not process recipes.
+This includes things like the AWESOME Shop or a Personal Storage Box.
+This tool lets you track those things for resource calculations, but these cannot be used as part of a factory flow.

 ##### base.Conveyance

 A `Conveyance` is anything you can build which transports `Item`s from one `Connection` to another without changing the contents being conveyed.
 When these components' `process` function is run, a special kind of recipe called a `base.ConveyanceRecipe` is created so that it `produces` whatever `Ingredient`s are on the conveyance, limited by the conveyance's rate of transfer.
 This can be a pipeline or conveyor belt, or represent vehicular transportation.